netreplica/nrx/README.md

 Use `--config <filename>` argument to specify a configuration file to use.
 By default, **nrx** uses `$HOME/.nr/nrx.conf` if such file exists.
 The sample configuration file is provided as [`nrx.conf`](nrx.conf).
 Detailed information on the configuration options can be found in [CONFIGURATION.md](docs/CONFIGURATION.md).

-## Configuration environment
+## Configuration directory

 By default, **nrx** looks up for the following assets in the `$HOME/.nr` directory:

 * Configuration file: `nrx.conf`, unless overridden by `--config` argument
 * Templates: `templates`, which can be supplemented by additional paths with `--templates` argument

-To initialize the configuration environment, run `nrx.py --init`.
-This will create the `$HOME/.nr` directory and populate it with a configuration file example and a compatible version of the templates.
+To initialize the configuration directory, run `nrx.py --init`.
+This will create the `$HOME/.nr` folder and populate it with a configuration file example and a compatible version of the templates.

 # Templates